2019-2028

 New Law Protects Rhode Island Members Disabled by Cancer

-Following successful lobbying efforts by the Rhode Island State Association of Fire Fighters (RISAFF), state legislators pass a law making cancer an occupational illness and providing accidental disability benefits to fire fighters who can no longer work due to cancer complications.
+Thanks to successful lobbying efforts by the Rhode Island State Association of Fire Fighters (RISAFF), state legislators passed a law recognizing cancer an occupational illness and providing accidental disability benefits to fire fighters unable work due to cancer complications.

 Read More